yiisoft/docs/guide/en/runtime/logging.md

 }
 ```

-Recording log messages is as simple as calling one of the following logging methods that correspond to log levels:
+Recording log message is as simple as calling one of the following logging methods that correspond to log levels:

 - `emergency` - System is unusable.
 - `alert` - Action must be taken immediately.
   Example: Entire website down, database unavailable, etc.
   This should trigger the SMS alerts and wake you up.
 - `critical` - Critical conditions.
 Example: Application component unavailable, unexpected exception.
-- `error` - Runtime errors that do not require immediate action but should typically be logged and monitored.
+- `error` - Runtime errors that don't require immediate action but should typically be logged and monitored.
-- `warning` - Exceptional occurrences that are not errors.
+- `warning` - Exceptional occurrences that aren't errors.
 Example: Use of deprecated APIs, poor use of an API,
-  undesirable things that are not necessarily wrong.
+  undesirable things that aren't necessarily wrong.
 - `notice` - Normal but significant events.
 - `info` - Interesting events.
 Example: User logs in, SQL logs.
 - `debug` - Detailed debug information.

 Each method has two arguments.
 First is a message.
-Second is context array that typically contains structured data that
+The Second is a context array that typically has structured data that
-doesn't fit message well but still does provide important information.
-In case exception is provided as context, it
+doesn't fit a message well but still does offer important information.
-should be passed in "exception" key.
+In case you provide exception as context, you should pass in "exception" key.
 Another special key is "category".
-Categories are handy to better organize
-and filter log messages.
+Categories are handy to better organize and filter log messages.

 ```php
 class MyService